-- Life expectancy is increasing although the rate of increase is not as great as in many other similar countries.
+- .
+Life expectancy is increasing although the rate of increase is not as great as in many other similar countries.
 Females continue to have a greater life expectancy than males, but this gap is narrowing as male life expectancy increases at a faster rate.
 Maori life expectancy is on average lower for both males and females than for non-Maori. - The dependent disability rate shows that currently just over 11 per cent of the total population have some form of disability that requires assistance.
-Thirty-eight per cent of the older population have some form of dependent disability.
+Thirtyeight per cent of the older population have some form of dependent disability.
 Over the age of 75, women have slightly higher rates of dependent disability than men.
 Maori have higher rates of dependent disability than non-Maori at all ages, reflecting generally higher levels of chronic illness and injury. - Independent life expectancy is an estimate of how long a person can expect to live independently, that is, free from disability requiring assistance.
 On average, females can expect to live around 68 years independently while for males the figure is around 65 years. - Youth suicide rates have increased in developed countries in the last two decades and New Zealand rates are particularly high.
-Gender differences are marked: young males are particularly at risk of death by suicide and in 1998 accounted for three-quarters of all youth suicides.
-Maori are over-represented, with nearly a third of all youth suicides in 1998 being by young Maori.
-Females account for the majority of suicide attempts that do not result in death with non-Maori females having the highest rate. - The young adolescent birth rate has been declining in New Zealand but is still relatively high.
-There are significant ethnic differences, with Maori having a higher rate of under 18 births than non-Maori, although these differences are reducing.
-New Zealand is currently ranked third among OECD countries for teenage birth rates. - The prevalence of cigarette smoking among people over 15 has declined since the mid-1980s from 30 per cent to 25 per cent.
-Young women are still more likely to smoke than young men.
-Rates of smoking for Maori are twice as high as the average overall, with Maori females having the highest rates of all.
-Smoking rates among Pacific males are also high.
-Smoking prevalence is highest among those living in the most deprived areas.
-The prevalence of smoking by males in New Zealand is low by OECD standards while for females it is average.
+Gender differences are marked: young males are particularly at risk of death by suicide and in 1999